Science Fun: From Endocrine Disruptors to Sequencing

 Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a cruise through the laboratories of the Muse archipelago.
-This week William Bourguet, from the structural biology center, talks about his study on the "cocktail effect" of endocrine disruptors.
-In Part 2, Eric Desmarais takes you on a tour of the GenSeq genotyping and sequencing platform.
+This week, William Bourguet from the Structural Biology Center talks to us about his study on the "cocktail effect" of endocrine disruptors.
+In the second part of the program, Eric Desmarais gives you a tour of the GenSeq genotyping and sequencing platform.

-How about a swim today?
-Bisphenol A, parabens, phthalates, alkylphenols: every day, our bodies take their dose of endocrine disruptors.
-They're present in water, air, clothes, cosmetics, detergents, plastics, pesticides, of course, but also paint and sales receipts.
+How about a quick dip today?
+Bisphenol A, parabens, phthalates, alkylphenols—every day, our bodies take in their dose of endocrine disruptors.
+They're in the water, in the air, in your clothes, your cosmetics, your detergents, plastic, pesticides, of course, but also paint and receipts.
 Until 2010, they were even in your children's baby bottles.
-In short, they're everywhere, and for the moment it's hard to rely on the legislator to protect us from them.
-Worse still, researchers are now demonstrating that these substances could have even more harmful effects when combined - the so-called cocktail effect.
-Our guest of the day, William Bourguet, is a researcher at the Centre de Biologie Structurale, and, with his colleague Patrick Balaguer, has authored a study on the subject published in the journal PNAS (Proceedings of the National Academy of Sciences).
+In short, they are everywhere, and for the moment, it is difficult to count on lawmakers to protect us from them.
+Worse still, researchers are now demonstrating that these substances could have even more harmful effects when combined, in what is known as the cocktail effect.
+Our guest today, William Bourguet, is a researcher at the Center for Structural Biology.
+Together with his colleague Patrick Balaguer, he has authored a study on the subject published in the journal PNAS (Proceedings of the National Academy of Sciences).

-In the second half of the program, the Machine Room section takes us on a tour of the GenSeq genotyping and sequencing platform.
-Eric Desmarais takes us on a tour.
+In the second part of the program, the Machine Room section takes us to the GenSeq genotyping and sequencing platform.
+Eric Desmarais is our guide.

-At the end of the show, Amrin will join us for a column dedicated to the start-up DiappyMed, which is developing an innovation for people who suffer from diabetes but are sportsmen and women all the same.
+At the end of the program, Amrin will join us for a segment dedicated to the start-up DiappyMed, which is developing an innovation for people with diabetes who are still active athletes.

 Interview: Lucie Lecherbonnier/ Aline Périault